-Like my Mojito Lamingtons, these Rose Strawberry Lamingtons are not the traditional but I love lamingtons so much I had to recreate it in a new way.
+Unlike my Classic Australian Lamingtons, these Rose Strawberry Lamingtons are not the traditional but I love lamingtons so much I had to recreate it in a new way.
 Rose and strawberry are perfect, and I mean PERRRFECT, flavour partners.
 Somehow the rose flavour intensifies the strawberry flavour and vice versa.

 What is a lamington?